 Prosecutors say that Mr Riley, who was arrested on Friday, sent a private message to an individual who had posted selfies from 6 January and videos about being in the Capitol.
 Mr Riley had been in the same Facebook groups focused on fishing as the individual.

-“[I’m] a Capitol police officer who agrees with your political stance,” Mr Riley allegedly wrote to the rioter.
+“[I’m] a capitol police officer who agrees with your political stance,” Mr Riley allegedly wrote.
 “Take down the part about being in the building they are currently investigating and everyone who was in the building is going to [be] charged.
 Just looking out!”